 Real-time OEE monitoring dramatically improved visibility into their production losses.
 This new visibility continued to cascade improvements through to other functions, such as Maintenance, Customer Service, Planning, and Logistics.

-YSM has now standardized the loss-monitoring process and reporting for over 135 production lines all over the world.
-This enabled them to start benchmarking differences between countries, regions, and terminals accurately.
+YSM has now standardized the loss-monitoring process and reporting for over 135 production lines worldwide.
+This enabled them to accurately benchmark differences between countries, regions, and terminals.
 Global standardization enabled them to speak the same language across all operations.
-The result is an increasing awareness and expertise on a global level as well as sharing best practices and learnings.
+The result is an increasing awareness and expertise on a global level, as well as sharing best practices and learnings.
 What is more, OEE increased by 15% on average on all the production lines.

-As YSM’s volume of production data grew, so too did its insights about other factors that influenced OEE.
-Of note is that areas outside of production, such as material handling and supply chain, were negatively affecting OEE performance.
+As YSM’s production data volume grew, so did its insights about other factors that influenced OEE.
+Of note is that areas outside production, such as material handling and supply chain, negatively affected OEE performance.